Transportation: Rides to and from the airport as well as rides on and off Disney World property

 - You use the app to request an Uber driver to come take you to your destination.
 You can choose between different levels of cars.

-Of course it’s the more luxurious the vehicle, the more expensive the fare.
+Of course, it’s the more luxurious the vehicle, the more expensive the fare.
 They have a category for minivans and large SUVs that will take up to 6 passengers.

-Using Uber from or to Disney locations:
+Using Uber or Lyft from or to Disney locations

 - Coronado Springs rooms.
 They can only pick you up at the main lobby entrance.

 - At Magic Kingdom you can be dropped off or picked up at the Taxi queue in the Ticket and Transportation Center where you’ll pick up either the monorail or the boat to Magic Kingdom’s gate.
-Uber can not take you to the gate.
+They can not take you to the gate.

 - Because of the ongoing changes at Disney Springs, pick-up and drop-off locations change.
 You’ll need to check for current locations.